Process and methods

 Assessment and interpretation of the evidence to inform guideline recommendations is at the heart of the work of the committee.
-Recommendations are developed using a range of scientific evidence (see section 4.4) and other evidence – such as expert testimony, views of stakeholders, people using services and practitioners, and the committee's discussions and debate (see chapter 3).
+Recommendations are developed using a range of scientific evidence (see the section on evidence used to inform recommendations in the chapter on developing review questions and planning the evidence review) and other evidence – such as expert testimony, views of stakeholders, people using services and practitioners, and the committee's discussions and debate (see the chapter on decision-making committees).
 Sometimes recommendations are made because of a legal duty or the consequences of not following a course of action are extremely serious.
 If there is a legal duty, the recommendation should refer to supporting documents and should build on the law or statutory guidance rather than simply repeating it.

 The committee must use its judgement to decide what the evidence means in the context of the guideline referral and decide what recommendations can be made to practitioners, commissioners of services and others.
 The strength and quality of the evidence is assessed for both internal and external validity, but also requires interpretation.
 Evidence also needs to be assessed in light of any conceptual framework.